Pier Luigi Nimis: Career

 After his doctorate, Nimis became a member of staff at the University of Trieste and by 1986 he was Professor of Systematic Botany.
 He has since also held several administrative posts such as the chair of the School of Biological Sciences from 1988 to 1994, Director of the Department of Biology from 1996 to 2001, and Dean of the Doctoral School of Biomonitoring from 2009 until 2011.

 Nimis's research was initially on phytogeography and methods for the joint mapping of plant distribution ranges with multivariate methods, mainly in the Boreal and Arctic zones.
 The approach developed by Nimis was inspired by the "Method of the Equiformal Progressive Areas" by Eric Hultén, i.e. the joint mapping of species with similar distribution patterns, differing in the introduction of multivariate statistics in the classification of both vegetation data and the distribution ranges of species by multivariate analysis.

 Later he began to concentrate on lichens, including their identification and role as indicators of atmospheric pollution.
 After the nuclear accident at Chernobyl in 1986 he led programmes to map and monitor levels of radioactive caesium in macrofungi, forest plants and mosses in Italy.
 He extended his research to the use of lichens to monitor air pollution, proposing guidelines for their use as bioindicators and bioaccumulators, and demonstrating a correlation between lung cancer and air pollution by mapping human mortality and lichen biodiversity in the Veneto region of Italy.
 Nimis was also the co-leader of a NATO Advanced Research Workshop in Wales in 2000 that brought together an international group of researchers working on lichens and air pollution and led to the publication of Monitoring with Lichens – Monitoring Lichens in 2002.
 He also published several papers on lichens as agents of biodeterioration processes on stone, suggesting best-practices to deal with lichen growth on monuments.

-His publication in 1993 of a comprehensive catalogue of 2145 infrageneric taxa of lichens found in Italy, followed by an updated version in 2016, are considered significant landmarks in scholarship and thoroughness, and are of value for their descriptions and feature keys of lichens beyond the Italian region.
+In 1993, Nimis published a comprehensive catalogue of 2145 infrageneric taxa of Italian lichens.
+In 2016, he updated his work with 23 years of taxonomic, ecological, and molecular phylogenetic work to produce a notably thorough flora that a critical reference for the area.

 Nimis's research has also included collaborations on checklists of the lichen biodiversity of the Alps, the Mediterranean and Antarctic regions, as well as development since the 1990s of web-based identification keys that have been applied to several groups of organisms and developed into the KeyToNature mobile apps from 2015.
 Presently, Nimis is working on a computer-aided key to all lichens hitherto known from Italy and neighbouring countries, whose publication in paper-form is foreseen for 2026.
 The keys are being published online in the site of ITALIC, the information system on Italian lichens.